 Know Before You Go: DON’T BE A SPACE INVADER

 So.
-Area 51 does indeed exist (officially now).
+Area 51 does indeed exist—officially now.
 It’s also part of an active military base, patrolled and guarded by some of the heaviest security on Earth or anywhere else.
 That means what it’s NOT is a tourist attraction.
 If you find yourself close by, obey all posted signs and don’t even think about trespassing.
-You will be caught and you will be prosecuted (at the very least).
-Even worse, you might even end up being meme-ified for all eternity.
+You will be caught and you will be prosecuted… or worse.
+What’s more, you might even end up being meme-ified for all eternity.
 And let’s be real, no selfie or amount of likes are worth that kind of headache.

 So, What is Area 51?

 Area 51, a highly classified remote detachment of Edwards Air Force Base, was built in 1955 as part of the more substantial Nevada Test and Training Range complex, initially to serve as a test facility for the U-2 Spy Plane.
 Although it has never been declared a “top secret base,” the area is highly protected and is restricted to both land and air use.
-Other well-known aircraft tested at Area 51 include the Archangel-12, the F-117 Nighthawk stealth fighter, and even the SR-71 Blackbird (maybe that’s how the X-Men got on board with it).
+Other well-known aircraft tested at Area 51 include the Archangel-12, the F-117 Nighthawk stealth fighter, and even the SR-71 Blackbird (yep, the X-Men’s preferred mode of transportation is a real aircraft).

 Area 51 and UFO Sightings

-Since the 1950s, when locals and visitors to this part of the Silver State have spotted top secret aircraft, made of never-before-seen technology, flying at high speeds and high altitudes, they were unsurprisingly mystified as to what they saw.
-Since these prototypes’ development was top secret, and sightings were rare, it is easy to understand how so many people must have thought they must be from another world!
-That is, or so the military says…
+Since the 1950s, when locals and visitors to this part of the Silver State have spotted top secret aircraft, made of never-before-seen technology, flying at high speeds and performing uncommon aerial maneuvers, they were unsurprisingly mystified as to what they saw.
+Since these prototypes’ development was top secret, and sightings were rare, it is easy to understand how so many people must have thought the unusual aircraft must have been from another world.

-To this day, Area 51 still remains a top secret testing facility, and the government, as well as the testing companies, don’t want you anywhere near it.
+To this day, Area 51 remains a top secret testing facility, and the government and United States Military don’t want you anywhere near it.
 Currently, the closest you can drive to Area 51 keeps you more than 15 rugged, carefully monitored, and lethally defended miles away.
 In fact, the restricted airspace above Area 51 actually forms a rectangle with an area of 575 square miles, so don’t expect to get a drone in the sky, either, at least without an immediate response from camo-clad dudes with guns aimed at your face.